-Figure 1 presents the evolution over the 7 years of a set of topological metrics computed on the AS topology of the Skitter dataset.
+Figure 8 presents the evolution over the 7 years of a set of topological metrics computed on the AS topology of Skitter.

 The number of ASes seen by Skitter exhibits abrupt changes during the first 40 months.
 At the end of those 40 months, changes were made in the way probing was performed.
 The large increases in the number of ASes, observed during the first 40 months, are due to new monitors being added to the system.
 After each increase in the number of ASes a smooth decrease follows, corresponding to a subset of the IP addresses of the Skitter list that no longer respond to probes, e.g., because a firewall starts blocking the probes.
-The variations in the number
+The variations in the number of ASes seen by Skitter are not caused by changes in the AS topology itself, but are artifacts of the probing.
+Such artifacts should be reported and accounted for in topological studies.